masterjedy/specs/block-layer/codecs/dag-pb.md

 ## Logical Format

 When we handle DagPB content at the Data Model level, we treat these objects as maps.
-The map keys correspond to the lowercase field names.

 This layout can be expressed with [IPLD Schemas](../../schemas/README.md) as: